-Skill and knowledge of statistical and data management software, applications, and tools that facilitate the management of survey and geospatial data, the automation of data management, integration, and statistical estimation routines, and analysis and visualization of complex and spatial data.
-This includes skill in assembly of appropriate data, developing tables, charts and graphics and performing analysis of trends in farmer practice adoption; selection, modification or development of procedures to meet unexpected or altered conditions; and skill in data management and metadata documentation for complex datasets and data products.
+Mastery of, and skill in applying, statistical and data management software, applications, and tools that facilitate the management of survey and geospatial data, the automation of data management, integration, and statistical estimation routines, and analysis and visualization of complex and spatial data.
+This includes mastery of skill in assembly of appropriate data, developing tables, charts and graphics and performing analysis of trends in farmer practice adoption; selection, modification or development of procedures to meet unexpected or altered conditions; and skill in data management and metadata documentation for complex datasets and data products.
+Provide expert advice and/or authoritative consultation or technical advice.